cdoorenweerd/PyCOIStats/README.md

 The scripts were created for COI sequence data but will work on any protein coding aligned mitochondrial DNA sequence dataset.
 The functions will work on nuclear DNA as well, but ambiguity codes there can mean a) uncertainty in the data or b) different alleles -- it makes more sense to count ambiguities as differences with nuDNA.

-The script will use anything after a period "." in the sample identifier as the species name.
+The scripts will use anything after a period "." in the sample identifier as the species name.
 Sample identifiers must be unique for each sequence.
 So for example this would work:

 >LEASV1523-19.Caloptilia_betulicola
 NACTCTTTATTTTATTTTTGGAATTTGAGCCGGTATATTAGGAACTTCTTTAAGAATATTAATTCGAGCAGAATTAGGTAATCCAGGATCTTTAATTGGGGATGATCAAATTTATAATACAATTGTTACAGCTCATGCTTTCATTATAATTTTCTTTATAGTTATACCTATTATAATTGGGGGATTTGGGAATTGATTAGTCCCATTGATATTAGGAGCACCTGATATAGCTTTCCC